progressinguk/content/_posts/2017-03-05-our-open-strategy.md

 ---
 We are sharing our project roadmap publicly on <a href="https://trello.com/b/uJJMFTkl/progressing">Trello</a>.

-Follow <a href="https://trello.com/b/uJJMFTkl/progressing">our public board</a> for all the ideas we have planned and help decide these future oft Progressing.
+Follow <a href="https://trello.com/b/uJJMFTkl/progressing">our public board</a> for all the ideas we have planned and help decide the future oft Progressing.